-We have provided foundation works services for various residential and commercial developments initiated by some of the leading private property developers in Hong Kong.
+We have provided quality foundation works services for various residential and commercial developments initiated by some of the leading private property developers in Hong Kong.
 For instance, we acted as subcontractor and undertook 21, four and four projects initiated by Developer I, Developer C and Developer D, respectively, during the Track Record Period.
+In particular, our Group was admitted by Sanfield, a wholly-owned subsidiary of Developer I since 2018.
 For further details regarding the background of these developers, please refer to the paragraph headed "Our customers - Further information on our top customers" below in this section.
 We believe that our established track record in the foundation industry in Hong Kong gives us an advantage in terms of maintaining existing customers and securing new business opportunities.